 As of January 2011, female sheep or goats for breeding, domestic or captive purposes can only be imported from a property enrolled in the United States Department of Agriculture (USDA) Scrapie Flock Certification Program (SFCP) and determined to be from a “negligible risk premises.”
 This is not a change from the current rules in place.

-What will be changing are the rules around how long Canadian producers must be enrolled on the Voluntary Scrapie Flock Certification Program (VSFCP) prior to importing female sheep or goats from the USA.
+What will be changing are the rules around how long Canadian producers must be enrolled on the Scrapie Flock Certification Program (SFCP) prior to importing female sheep or goats from the USA.

 This is an increase from the 12 month waiting period that was implemented in June 2010.

-A grandfathering clause has been put in place for producers who enrolled on the VSFCP during the years 2009 and 2010.
+A grandfathering clause has been put in place for producers who enrolled on the SFCP during the years 2009 and 2010.

 The grandfathering clause will only be valid until January 1, 2013.

 The CFIA, at this time, does not anticipate further increasing Canadian producers’ wait time prior to importing females.
 This means Canadian producers’ wait time will not be extended beyond two years.

 Enrollment time for American exporters, however, will continue to increase as Canada ramps up its scrapie eradication protocols.

 Changes around the importation of males will also be changing but not right away.
 The CFIA has announced that some internal discussion on the matter has taken place but nothing concrete has been proposed.